Loie Fuller: Career

 In the hope of receiving serious artistic recognition denied her in America, Fuller left for Europe in June 1892, one of the first of many American modern dancers to seek recognition in Europe.
 Her warm reception in Paris persuaded Fuller to remain in France, where she became one of the leading revolutionaries in the arts.
+While Fuller is mainly known for her intricate performances involving long fabrics and her use of gels to create unique lighting designs, she inspired others in different ways.
+During Fuller's time, it was common for female dancers to wear minimal clothing to seduce men.
+Fuller defied this expectation by wearing long fabrics that covered her body.
+Fuller was admired for her ability to capture the attention of male audiences without the need for seduction.
+Fuller opened a new path for female dancers to perform without the expectation of wearing minimal clothing.

 A regular performer at the Folies Bergère with works such as Fire Dance, Fuller became the embodiment of the Art Nouveau movement and was often identified with symbolism, as her work was seen as the perfect reciprocity between idea and symbol.
+In Fire Dance, the floor was made of glass with lamps of different colored gels beneath her to illuminate her fabrics while she performed.
+The light was shone on her long, moving fabrics from many different directions, creating the illusion of fire, hence the name Fire Dance.
 Fuller began adapting and expanding her costume and lighting, so that they became the principal element in her performance—perhaps even more important than the actual choreography, especially as the length of the skirt was increased and became the central focus, while the body became mostly hidden within the depths of the fabric.
+Revolving gels of different colors were shone on Fuller to illuminate the fabrics while she performed.
+The gels were used to color the fabrics while Fuller performed for the audience.
+The colors from the gels allowed Fuller to transform into various shapes on stage, most notably, fire from her Fire Dance.
 The choreography of the Serpentine Dance was filmed by multiple early filmmakers, including Auguste and Louis Lumière, but it is unclear whether the recordings depict Fuller herself.